 Types of Breast Cancer

+Breast cancer is a disease where cells grow and multiply abnormally.
 Breast cancer can form either in the lobules or in the ducts.
 A cancer that forms in the lobules is known as lobular carcinoma while a cancer that forms in the ducts is known as ductal carcinoma.

 Lymph nodes and breast cancer